rickywsb/cs6220-spring/README.md

 > _Note: These results are drawn from the `pgtt` extension’s own performance documentation.
 While promising, they should be considered preliminary.
 Independent benchmarking under representative production conditions is still recommended to validate these results and assess performance impact in real-world workloads._

+Following the security analysis, it is equally important to evaluate the potential performance impact of introducing the pgtt extension.
+In managed environments like Amazon RDS, where session_preload_libraries and query rerouting mechanisms may introduce latency or affect scalability, understanding runtime behavior is critical.
+This section examines whether these mechanisms cause measurable overhead during execution, and whether pgtt performs comparably to native PostgreSQL temporary tables under typical transactional workloads.
+The goal is to provide data-driven insight into whether the extension is suitable for performance-sensitive deployments.